Doxepin use while Breastfeeding

 A mother who was taking doxepin 35 mg daily had breastmilk doxepin and N-desmethyldoxepin measured 3 times 11 to 13 days postpartum from 13 to 15 hours after the dose.
 The combined milk levels were 60, 100 and 100 mcg/L.

-An infant whose mother was taking 150 mg of doxepin a bedtime daily had an undetectable (<5 mcg/L) serum doxepin level and 15 mcg/L of N-desmethyldoxepin at 43 days of age.
+An infant whose mother was taking 150 mg of doxepin a bedtime daily had an undetectable (<5 mcg/L) serum doxepin level and 15 mcg/L of N-desmethyldoxepin at 43 days of age, which was 15% of the mother's serum N-desmethyldoxepin level.

-An 11-day-old infant whose mother was taking 35 mg daily of doxepin had combined doxepin plus N-desmethyldoxepin plasma levels that were undetectable (<40 mcg/L) and individual drug and metabolite levels that were undetectable (<10 mcg/L) 2 hours after feeding.
+An 11-day-old infant whose mother was taking 35 mg daily of doxepin had combined doxepin plus N-desmethyldoxepin plasma levels that were undetectable (<40 mcg/L).
+Doxepin concentration was about 10 mcg/L and N-desmethyldoxepin was undetectable (<10 mcg/L) 2 hours after feeding.

 Effects in Breastfed Infants